Logulokesh/KinAI-Ecosystem/README.md

 ## 📄 License

-Yep, it’s free.
-Like hugs and high-fives.
+Yep, it’s free — just like hugs 🤗, high-fives ✋, and a thumbs-up 👍!
-Each project has its own license, so check the repo if you're into the fine details.

 ---